stefaniesmith/Udacity-Flask-Catalog-App/README.md

-# Python Flask Catalog Application
+# Book Catalog Application

+This web application was developed using the Python Flask framework, and uses Google's authentication services for sign-in.
+It can be used to track information on books, including title, author, description and category.

 ## Setup and Configuration

 To run the catalog application, it is recommended that you first set up the Ubuntu virtual machine (VM) that comes preloaded with Python, the PostgreSQL database and other supporting software.
-The following sections provide information on VM setup, adding items to the catalog database and launching the application.
+The following sections provide information on setting up the VM, adding items to the catalog database and launching the application.

 #### Prerequisites